shreyanshGupta2001/Front-End-LinkedIn-Login-Page/README.md

 # Front-End-LinkedIn-Login-Page

 This is a practice, I did when I started learning HTML, CSS.
 In order to get familiar a bit more with the various HTML tags and mainly how the CSS works, I decided to create my own LinkedIn Login Page.
 I tried to recreate the LinkedIn login Page, and the result is this HTML file.
-Here I used the internal CSS sheet ie I wrote all the CSS inside the <style> </style> tags itself.
+Here I used the inline CSS sheet ie I wrote all the CSS inside the <style> </style> tags itself.

 Links of the various sources I used: